mdibl/biocore_documentation/intro_to_WSL.md

 # Introduction to the Windows Subsystem for Linux

 ## Learning Objectives
-* Become introduced to PowerShell
+* Get introduced to PowerShell
 * Learn how to enable the WSL feature-set
 * Install the Ubuntu Linux distribution from the Microsoft Store
 * Launch Ubuntu Linux and install a small piece of software